-The user needs to provide in an input ASCII file the cube file names and their tags; then to set the recipe input parameter name_i to the filename of another ASCII file specifying the corresponding x and y offsets.
+The user needs to provide in an input ASCII file the file names of all the cube component to be coadded and their tags (OBS_OBJ); then to set the recipe input parameter name_i to the filename of another ASCII file specifying the corresponding x and y offsets.
 The default recipe output filename for the cube product is out_cube.fits and can be set by the parameter name_o.
 The name of the corresponding mask is by default out_maskcube.fits For example if the following list indicates the input cubes (for clarity we indicate also the values of the corresponding offsets, which do not need to appear in the input set of frame)

 '''

-OBS_OBJ1.fits OBS_OBJ 0.0 0.0 OBS_OBJ2.fits OBS_OBJ 1.0 -1.0 OBS_OBJ3.fits OBS_OBJ 2.0 -2.0
+OBS_OBJ1.fits OBS_OBJ 0.0 0.0 OBS_OBJ2.fits OBS_OBJ 1.0 -1.0

 '''